rgilmour70/ic-primo-ve/README.md

 The material type icons included in the img directory were designed by @dtaylor4444.
 His [PrimoIcons](https://github.com/dtaylor4444/PrimoIcons) repository includes an Adobe Illustrator file for the icons as well as the pngs included here.

-### Additional Actions
+### Report a Problem

-We added three new actions (or "Send To" items) using the `prmSearchResultAvailabilityLineAfter` directive.
-Each of these links to a form on the library web site.
-The code in this repository provides no functionality, just the links.
+We added a "report a problem" action  using the `prmSearchResultAvailabilityLineAfter` directive.
+This links to a form on the IC Library website.
+The code in this repository provides no functionality, just the link.

-* SMS - text the current record
-* Not on Shelf - physical items in open stacks only
-* Report a Problem - electronic items only

 ### EBSCO / Google Scholar / WorldCat Links